University-of-Manitoba-Computer-Science/tools-n-techniques/topic08/topic-4.md

 ::: example

-Here's a still contrived, but slightly more complex pipeline consisting of four separate commands:
+Here's a still contrived, but slightly more complex pipeline consisting of three separate commands:

 ```bash